-The Audit Committee of our Board reviews, acts on and reports to our Board with respect to various auditing and accounting matters, including the recommendation of our independent registered public accounting firm, the scope of the annual audits, the fees to be paid to the independent registered public accounting firm, the performance of the independent registered public accounting firm and our accounting practices.
+The Audit Committee of our Board reviews, acts on and reports to our Board with respect to various auditing and accounting matters, including the recommendation of our independent registered public accounting firm, the scope of the annual audits, the fees to be paid to the independent registered public accounting firm and our accounting practices.
 The Audit Committee currently consists of Mr. Hodges (Chair) and Dr. Shafer, Mr. Gill, and Mr. Pisano.
-The Board has determined that each of Messrs.
-Hodges and Pisano and Dr. Shafer is an independent director in accordance with NASDAQ listing standards.
-The Board also determined that Mr. Gill is not independent solely by virtue of him having served as the Chief Executive Officer of PharmAthene (the predecessor to the Company) prior to the Mergers (i.e., within the past three years) and otherwise has no relationship with the Company that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-Accordingly, despite this determination, the Board determined that, due to Mr. Gill's exceptional skills, experience and qualifications, it is in the best interests of the Company and its shareholders for Mr. Gill to be a member of the Audit Committee.
+The Board has determined that each member of the Audit Committee is an independent director in accordance with NASDAQ listing standards.
 The Board further determined that each of the members of the Audit Committee is able to read and understand fundamental financial statements, including the Company's balance sheet, income statement, and cash flow statement; and that each of Messrs.
 Hodges and Gill is an "audit committee financial expert", as defined by SEC guidelines and as required by the applicable NASDAQ listing standards.

 The Compensation Committee of the Board recommends, reviews and oversees the salaries, benefits and equity incentive plans for our employees, consultants, directors (other than non-employee directors) and other individuals whom we compensate.
 The Compensation Committee also administers our compensation plans.
 The Compensation Committee currently consists of Drs.
-Drutz (Chair) and Schafer, and Mr. Hodges.
+Drutz (Chair), Jorkasky and Schafer, and Mr. Hodges.
 The Board has determined that each member of the Compensation Committee is an "independent director" in accordance with NASDAQ listing standards, a "non-employee director" under the applicable SEC rules and regulations and an "outside director" under the applicable tax rules.
 The Compensation Committee may form subcommittees and delegate authority to such subcommittees or individuals as it deems appropriate.

 The Nominating and Corporate Governance Committee of the Board selects nominees for director positions to be recommended by our Board for election as directors and for any vacancies in such positions, develops and recommends for our Board the Corporate Governance Guidelines of the Company and oversees the annual review of the performance of the Board, each director and each committee.
 The Nominating and Corporate Governance Committee currently consists of Mr. Pisano (Chair), and Dr. Drutz and Mr. Gill.
-The Board has determined that each member of the Nominating and Corporate Governance Committee is an independent director in accordance with NASDAQ listing standards.
+The Board has determined that each member of the Nominating and Corporate Governance Governance Governance with NASDAQ listing standards.